DantuNandiniDevi/iiitb_freqdiv/README.md

- nanditha.rao@iiitb.ac.in nanditha.rao@iiitb.ac.in# iiitb_freqdiv - Frequency Divider
+# iiitb_freqdiv - Frequency Divider
 This is a frequency divider model which provide frequency division upto 16 of the input clock.

 </br>